;

 The Other Side: When You Think It’s “Nothing Special”

-So the Dunning–Kruger effect, in its full circle, reminds us to hold balance: to be confident enough to share what we’ve learned, and humble enough to remember that others are still finding their way through the fog.
+The Dunning–Kruger effect, in its full circle, reminds us to hold balance: to be confident enough to share what we’ve learned and humble enough to remember that others are still finding their way through the fog.

 Remembering the Fog

 When I teach, write, or guide others, I sometimes catch myself thinking, “If I could do it, anyone can.”
-And in many ways, that’s true.
+In many ways, that’s true.
 The tools are available, and the capacity is universal.
 But the readiness?
 The timing?
 The safety it takes to even begin?
 Those are deeply personal.

 We forget the nights when insight felt impossible.
 We forget the exhaustion that comes from not knowing what to believe.
-We forget that the brain, the heart, and the body each wakes up in its own rhythm.
+We forget that the brain, heart, and body each wake up in their own rhythm.

 Remembering the fog is a practice in humility.
 It keeps compassion alive.
-It keeps us from turning our clarity into a weapon or a measuring stick.
+It prevents us from turning our clarity into a weapon or a measuring stick.

 Transformation Isn’t Transmitted, It’s Remembered